Tetranychus urticae

 Chemical Pesticides

 Most chemical pesticides are bought either as an RTU (ready to use) spray or in a concentrated bottle.
 Of course, it's far more economical to buy the latter as it'll last longer with multiple infestations, but RTU sprayers are still great for small issues.
 Both of these methods can be purchased at most garden centres, costing from £3 for RTU sprayers, up to £7 for the concentrated variety.
+Chemical-based pesticides should only be used as a last-resort measure due to the risk of affecting other biodiversity.

-Isopropyl Rubbing Alcohol - If you're looking for something with even more strength, try an rubbing alcohol, which can be bought from many online stores.
-This pesticide will work immediately, killing the mites within a few hours of contact.
-Follow the manufacturer's recommendations and repeat misting/crushing every two weeks until the infestation has elapsed.
+Rubbing Alcohol - If you're looking for something with even more strength, try an Isopropyl Rubbing Alcohol, which can be bought from many online stores.
+This pesticide will work immediately, killing the bugs within a few hours of contact.
+Follow the manufacturer's recommendations and repeat hosing the plant down and pesticide application steps fortnightly until the infestation has elapsed.
+Keep it well away from others until the plant is deemed safe.

 Ways to Prevent an Attack in the Future

-At the local plant shop or garden centre, regulate and inspect any plants that you wish to buy.
-Check around the hard-hit areas, for instance, the under-leafs, before considering the purchase.
-Most Spider Mites attacks come from already-affected plants, so always keep this in mind when increasing your plant-collection!
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like its leaves, stems and flowers.
+Most Spider Mite issues come from already-affected plants, so always keep this in mind when increasing your plant-collection!

-Change the top layer of the soil when bringing any new plant from a shop.
-Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest. ukhouseplants does this religiously whenever a new plant enters the house!
+2. Change the top layer of the soil when bringing any new plant from a shop.
+Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest.
+THE HOUSEPLANT DOCTOR™ does this religiously whenever a new plant enters the house!

-Regularly check for pests on your own plants.
-Although this may sound patronising, many gardeners forget to inspect their indoor specimens.
-As soon as you see a symptom, keep it quarantined and follow the steps above!
+3. Perform monthly checks for pests on your own plants.
+Although this may sound patronising, many gardeners forget to inspect their indoor specimens and that's exactly when an infestation can arise.

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™